zhuhaow/NEKit/README.md

 RuleManager.currentManager = ruleManager
 ```

-There is also `Configuration` to load rules from a Yaml config file.
+There is also `Parser` to load rules from a Yaml config file.
 But that is not recommended.

 ### Proxy server